 If the fire does not go out quickly, close the door to the room, get everyone out of the house and exit the premises promptly.
 Meet the fire department in front and direct them to the location of the fire.

 This option is an easier-to-use than the traditional canister extinguisher.
 Even though smaller and appearing to be more humble than say the Amerex above, this aerosol can option is capable of putting out all major kinds of small fires, including grease and electrical fires.
+Super easy to use!
 Having one of these in every room of your house would be a very good idea.
+Good for seniors with arthritic or other health limitations.
 Not rechargeable.

 This First Alert Kitchen extinguisher delivers a sodium bicarbonate extinguishing agent—baking soda!—under extreme pressure.
 Designed to fight flammable liquid and electrical fires.
 Stores easily in a cabinet or with its attractive mounting bracket.
 Rechargeable.